laahs/apify/README.md

 # apify
 The aim of this package is to define boilerplate to ease api definition.
 Given a model, a set of methods allowed and a set of restrictions the framework should generate routes/handlers, validate data and handle requests.
 It should be able to handle models related to other models.
+It should be able to implement:
+Rate limiters enforce upper thresholds on incoming request throughput.
+Serialization is the conversion of language specific data structures to a byte stream for presentation to another system.
+That other system is commonly a browser (json/xml/html) or a database, among others.
+Logging is the time-ordered, preferably structured, output from an application and its constituent components.
+Metrics are a record of the instrumented parts of your application and includes the aggregated measurements of latency, request counts, health and others.
+Circuit breakers prevent thundering herds thereby improving resiliency against intermittent errors.
+Request tracing across multiple services is an important tool for diagnosing issues and recreating the state of the system as a whole.
+Probably out of scope: Service discovery allows different services to find each other given known, stable names and the realities of the cloud, where individual systems come and go dynamically and when least expected.

 # API flow definition
 General flow through an api is the following, each step is pass or fail and return: